 The highest population areas of the state also have the most severe traffic problems.
 This is true no matter which type of crash problem is examined.
-For example, Sedgwick County, the county with the highest population in the state, is number one in nearly all crash problems.
+For example, Sedgwick County, the county with the second highest population in the state and containing the most populous city in the state, is number one in nearly all crash problems.
 Even though there are some differences in geographical ranking of the types of crashes, the largest 30 to 40 counties population-wise, are the 30 to 40 counties with the most severe traffic problems.
 Consequently, it is of primary importance to place programs in these high population areas.